Nerwyn/android-tv-card/README.md

 Send text to your supported media platform in bulk using the action or default button `textbox`.
 The dialog will not send any information until you tap the send button.
 It is highly recommended that you also create buttons for delete and enter so you can easily delete the text you send and quickly search using it.

 #### Search - Global Search

+Not supported by the platforms LG webOS or Unified Remote.

 Send a global search query to your media platform using the action or default button `search`.
 Like the bulk entry method, the dialog will not send any information until you tap the search button.
 This method cannot be used to enter text into currently visible text fields.